Nir Knaan: Early life and education

-Knaan was born in 2001 in Ness Ziona, the eldest son of Eyal, a programmer, and Merav, a bank employee.
+Knaan was born in 2001 in Ness Ziona, the eldest son of Eyal, a programmer, and Mairav, a bank employee.
 He studied computer science in high school but became interested in theatre and music from a young age.
 Knaan studied violin and learned to play the piano.
 As a child, he studied at the Chamber Theatre youth academy and did his military service at the IDF Theatre.

 In 2018, he played the role of Ronnie in "Special Objects Department".
 In 2020, he began acting in the Kan Educational series "The Well" as Illi.
 In 2022, he began acting in the series "Who Heard of Hava and Nava?" as Spitz.

 In 2021, he played Ziggy in Avi Nesher film "The Picture of Victory."
 In 2022, he starred in the film "Our Story," directed by Yaron Arazi.
 When the film "Snow White" was released in March 2025, Knaan voiced Prince "Jonathan" in the Hebrew dub.